 Now, after knowing the root underlying reasons for talking too much (some of which you must have surely related to), you can finally go on and undertake the following steps to make yourself talk less and become a better listener wherever it demands in specific social situations.

+So, how do stop talking too much?
 Start with two or three of these, soon enough, you will be able to successfully inculcate more of these habits in order to become a better conversationalist and overall enhance your communication skills greatly:

 1. Start with controlling your sudden impulses:

-One of the first things you must learn is how to deal with impulse and controlling sudden emotional urges or impulses.
+One of the first things you must learn is how to deal with impulses and controlling sudden emotional urges or impulses.
 This step is a relatively simpler step, however, not quite easy to execute.
 This is because of the fact that things that we say out of impulse might just happen in a fraction of a second, and before we know what has happened, the damage is already done.
 We might even end up saying hurtful or offensive things out of impulse that we originally did not mean to.